cykod/Quintus-website/public/guide/sprites.md

         });
     });

-Whenever you create a player now it will have those default pre-set:
+Whenever you create a player now it will have those defaults pre-set:

      var player1 = new Q.Player();